deestbie/console-docs/docs/venom/searchtools.md

 2. Enter your search criteria and **Enter**.
 A list of matches display in *Search Results*.
 3. Select the result you would like to view.

-## How do I view statistical information about collections in a specific property?
+## <a id="view-collection-statistics"></a>How do I view statistical information about collections in a specific property?

 1. Go to **Dashboard > Organization Name > Property**.
 A list of collections defined in the property display.
 2. The following sort views are available: